-Questions a recruiter may ask you:
+Questions a recruiter will ask you:

 Having this information on hand will allow you to compare your job to other opportunities and help define your baseline requirements.
 A good recruiter’s goal will be to understand the ideal job and let you know if they see it — now or in the future.

 And if you get the chance to interview, considering taking it even if you’re not sure.
 The interview might show you a job you could really enjoy — one that could position you for even better roles down the road.